 Resisting arrest in Oklahoma is chargeable as a misdemeanor and if convicted, you could spend up to a year in jail and pay a possible fine.
 This is added to the sentence for the underlying crime.

-If you or a loved one are being charged with resisting arrest, it is important to talk to an knowledgeable Tulsa defense lawyer as soon as possible to understand your possible defenses and options under the law, both for the charge of resisting and for the underlying crime.
+If you or a loved one are being charged with resisting arrest, it is important to talk to an knowledgeable Tulsa defense lawyer as soon as possible to understand your possible defenses and options under the law.
+Tulsa criminal lawyers can explore options for the charge of resisting and for the underlying crime.

 Free Consultation: Tulsa Defense Lawyer